Skip to content

 keyboard symbol on letter keys

-Notice the symbols on letter keys
+Notice the symbols on the letter keys

-This is a pretty handy feature, which saves you the effort of going into the symbol array and chooses the one you want from a set of symbols.
+This is a pretty handy feature, which saves you the effort of going into the symbol array and choosing the one you want from a set of symbols.
 Fortunately, iOS 11 shall bring symbol shortcuts to letter keys on the iPad keypad.
 But for some reason, this feature shall be introduced only on iPads and not on iPhones.

 Clearing app windows with just one tap